Code Swendsen-Wang Dynamics

-The code SW algorithm is also closely related to the study of approximation algorithms for the Tutte polynomial of binary matroids~\cite{jackson_zero-free_2009,oxley_matroid_2011}.
+The Code SW algorithm is also closely related to the study of approximation algorithms for the Tutte polynomial of binary matroids~\cite{jackson_zero-free_2009,oxley_matroid_2011}.
 The mixing-time proof of \textcite{guo_random_2017} implies approximation algorithms for graphic as well as cographic matroids using duality properties of the Tutte polynomial.
 But while this algorithm just used the original SW algorithm for graphs, our algorithm shows how to explicitly sample from the random cluster and Gibbs distributions associated with a matroid.
 Our mixing-time bounds further imply extensions of those approximation results to matroids that are close to being graphic or cographic.
-Conversely, \textcite{goldberg_polynomial-time_2013} show that the approximation problem for the Tutte polynomial can be solved for so-called regular matroids, leading us to conjecture that the code SW algorithm also mixes quickly in this case.
+Conversely, \textcite{goldberg_polynomial-time_2013} show that the approximation problem for the Tutte polynomial can be solved for so-called regular matroids, leading us to conjecture that the Code SW algorithm also mixes quickly in this case.

 Regarding our torpid mixing result for the $3$-spin Curie Weiss model, we highlight that we are able to achieve an $\exp(\Omega(n))$ mixing time lower bound for CSW dynamics.
 One can contrast this with SW dynamics where it was not until relatively recently that an $\exp(\Omega(n))$ lower bound was proven \cite{gheissari_exponentially_2018} using more sophisticated techniques than the original $\exp(\Omega(\sqrt{n}))$ lower bound by Gore and Jerrum \cite{gore_swendsenwang_1999} for the Curie-Weiss-Potts model.
 In the context of CSW dynamics for the 3-spin Curie-Weiss model, we find that the ordered phase has such high magnetization that an argument based solely on isolated vertices suffices to yield a $\exp(\Omega(n))$ mixing time lower bound.